whykay/coding-grace-netlifycms/src/news/july-2025-newsletter-follow-up/index.md

 A few things popped up since the newsletter was published.
 We will update this blog post as we see things pop up.

+⬇️⬇️⬇️ You can find out what changed in this post via [the changelog below](#changelog) ⬇️⬇️⬇️

 ## Conferences Financial Aid
 ### EuroPython 2025 Financial Aid Remote Tickets
 A reminder that [EuroPython 2025](https://ep2025.europython.eu) is happening in Prague, their [remote tickets](https://tickets.europython.eu) are avaailable if you cannot make it, and if you require assistance, their FinAid grant for remote tickets are open: